iterate/mikrobloggeriet/README.md

 | urlog           | cohort          | collection of weird and/or interesting web sites  |
 | vakt            | cohort          | about the making of  Mikrobloggeriet              |

-## I want to publish text on Mikrobloggeriet!
+## Publishing text on Mikrobloggeriet!

 Text on Mikrobloggeriet is written in Markdown.
 To create a new Markdown text file and a metadata file, you can use one of the two available Mikrobloggeriet CLI applications.